arkachego/audiobook/Readme.md

 > To get the logs for the server module, we can execute `yarn logs server`.

 If you encounter the following error, please stop the dockerized environment, restart the **Docker Daemon** service and then start the environment again.
-Deleting the images of the containers generated from earlier build can may solve the problem.
+Deleting the images of the containers generated from earlier build may also solve the problem.
+Otherwise, consider pruning your Docker environment.

 ```
 client  | yarn run v1.22.22